Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Outer Approximation Algorithmic Framework

-While instances of the special variant of model \textbf{R-MILP} when the maximal number $M$ of drones at each DB is fixed and equal to 1 (i.e., each open DB is an M/G/1 system) can be solved, preliminary experiments reveal that state-of-the-art solvers are however unable to solve, within 1 hour, the {\bf root node} of the continuous relaxation of the moderate-sized \textbf{R-MILP} problem instances for $M\geq 2$.
-To overcome this issue, we derive an MILP relaxation for problem $\mathbf{R-MILP}$ using {\it lazy constraints} (see, e.g., \cite{kleinert2021,lundell2019}) and embed it in an outer approximation algorithm.
-The motivation is to alleviate the issue caused by the significantly lifted decision and constraint space due to the linearization method.

-A lazy constraint is an integral part of the actual constraint set and is unlikely to be binding at the optimal solution.
+A lazy constraint is an integral part of the actual constraint set and is unlikely to be binding at the optimum.
 Instead of incorporating all lazy constraints in the formulation, they are grouped in a pool and are at first removed from the constraint set before being (possibly) iteratively and selectively reinstated on an as-needed basis.
-The targeted benefit is to obtain a reduced-size relaxation or outer approximation problem, which is quicker to solve and tight.
+The targeted benefit is to obtain a reduced-size relaxation or outer approximation problem, which is quicker to solve.
 One should err on the side of caution when deciding which constraints are set up as lazy.
-Indeed, the inspection of whether a lazy constraint is violated is carried out each time a new incumbent solution for the outer approximation problem is found and the computational overheads consecutive to the possible need to reintroduce violated lazy constraints in the constraint set can be significant.
+Indeed, the inspection of whether a lazy constraint is violated is carried out each time a new incumbent solution for the outer approximation problem is found and the computational overheads consecutive to the reintroduction of violated lazy constraints can be significant.

 Within this approach, the reduced-size relaxation is solved at each node of the tree.
 Each time a new incumbent solution is found, a verification is made to check whether any lazy constraint is violated.
 If it is the case, the incumbent integer solution is discarded and the violated lazy constraints are (re)introduced in the constraint set of all unprocessed nodes of the tree, thereby cutting off the current~solution.